dwu359/ml-portfolio-optimization/README.md

 autocorrelation function (ACF) plot aided in determining the value of 'q', with the cutoff point in the ACF plot corresponding to the moving average term [6].

-For each of the stock, we analysed whether linear differencing would work, or the price data needs to be transformed using logarithm for stable modelling using ARIMA.
+For each of the stock, we analyzed whether linear differencing would work, or the price data needs to be transformed using logarithm for stable modelling using ARIMA.
 Then, each stock was investigated for stationarity and seasonal trends.
 All timeseries showed stationarity after single differencing, passing the ADF test.

 Additionally, we leveraged grid search methods and the auto_arima function to systematically explore various combinations of hyperparameters and select the